 It’s easy to see why any director, particularly one with Shyamalan’s track record, would like the symbolism of where this is heading: heroes and anti-heroes busting out the doors of an institution to turn their aberrations into strengths for all the world to see.
 For the last 20 years, Shyamalan has operated principally in a blockbuster mode, and the context has made his flaws more apparent and his virtues more complicated to build a consensus around.
 He stumbles over pre-fab elements that this town is designed to spit out like clockwork.
 But his films, the good and the bad, feel like 21st century blockbusters beamed in from some alternate world where blockbuster priorities are different.
 When it works (Unbreakable), it’s exquisite.
 When it flops, it feels nakedly inept in the way only a sincere artist can be.
 With Glass, it’s simply ungainly and unsatisfying.
 But if audiences are indeed still willing to attend and debate this quest, I’d call that a good thing.
 (For whatever reason, my thoughts on Split are, to my surprise, this blog’s most trafficked post by a wide margin).

-So it’s both strange and appropriate that Glass should be the Shyamalan equivalent of a great many unsatisfying but more corporately-guarded superhero threequels.
+So it’s both strange and appropriate that his most anticipated film in years is his equivalent of a great many unsatisfying but more corporately-guarded threequels.
 Its flaws are not unlike the bloat of The Dark Knight Rises, or Spider-Man 3, or X-Men: The Last Stand: lopsided and misconstructed, at once too short and too long, muddling the tone, losing the earlier sense of discovery, and letting moments that should ring with finality instead land in a puff of exhausting anticlimax.
 Only for Shyamalan, the overextended maximalism doesn’t manifest in the form of action or plot threads or set-pieces.
 It manifests in the form of a statement—big, proud, and inarticulate.

 Glass is available on home video.
 Fellow procrastinators, now’s your time to shine.